RyansOpenSauceRice/Wazuh-and-OpenTofu-Local-K3S/README.md

 sudo kubectl port-forward -n wazuh svc/wazuh-dashboard 5601:5601
 ```

-Then access the dashboard at: https://localhost:5601
+Then access the dashboard at: <https://localhost:5601>

 ## Troubleshooting

-If you encounter any issues during setup or deployment, please refer to the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide for common solutions.
+If you encounter any issues during setup or deployment, please refer to the [TROUBLESHOOTING.md](TROUBLESHOOTING.md)
+guide for common solutions.

 Common issues include:

 - Permission denied when accessing K3s configuration
 - OpenSSL not found during certificate generation
 - Kubernetes pods failing to start
-- Package manager not found on Fedora Atomic/CoreOS
+- Package manager not found on Fedora Atomic/CoreOS systems

 ## Customization